FAQ

 What is a "large" network will generally depend on how much data you have attached to the nodes and edges and also the performance of your computer.
 However, typically if you have more than 5,000 nodes or edges you may find some of the tips below helpful:

-2. When in explore mode, activate lightning mode.
+2. When in explore mode, turn off Show Edges under Settings -> Edges.
 This will hide edge rendering.
-You can always show edges again by deactivating lightning mode when you want to.
+You can always show edges again when you want to.
 You will also get a bit of a performance boost by toggling labels off if they are showing.
 This will speed up interacting with the network, e.g. clicking on a node or filtering by an attribute.

 3. Ensure that you are using the Chrome browser.
 It's generally a bit faster than other browsers.